Psychostick

-Psychostick is an American comedic metalcore band from Tempe, Arizona, known for their comical image and usage of humor in their songs and lyrics.
+Psychostick is an American comedy metal band from Tempe, Arizona, known for their comical image and usage of humor in their songs and lyrics.
 Their style is referred to by themselves and some online album review sites as "humorcore".

-To date they have released five albums nationally.
+To date they have released six albums nationally.
 Their debut album, We Couldn't Think of a Title, was released on May 16, 2003.
 Their second album, Sandwich, was released on May 5, 2009, and their third album, titled Space Vampires vs Zombie Dinosaurs in 3D, was released August 16, 2011.
-Their fourth album was released on the fourth of November in 2014 titled IV: Revenge of the Vengeance, followed by their latest album Do released on July 24, 2018, during a webcast.
+Their fourth album was released on the fourth of November in 2014 titled IV: Revenge of the Vengeance.
+Their latest album was released on July 24, 2018 during a webcast Do.
 They began touring nationally in July 2006, and have toured with Mushroomhead, Look What I Did, Powerglove, Bobaflex, and have played with many national bands, including Three Days Grace, Army of Anyone, Sick Puppies, Anew Revolution, The Exies, Smile Empty Soul, as well as many others.